Goodsell History, Family Crest & Coats of Arms

 The name Goodsell is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 Goodsell was a name used for a person who was "gode," meaning "good," along with "saule, or soule," meaning "soul."
 Thus it is thought to have originally been a nickname for a good soul, or honest person, which then went on to become a hereditary surname.

 The surname Goodsell was first found in Essex where they held a family seat from very early times, some say before the Norman Conquest in 1066 A.D.
 We cannot support Lower, Bardsley, and Harrison who claim that the name was from Gods-Hill in the Isle of Wight.

 Early History of the Goodsell family

-Another 279 words (20 lines of text) covering the years 1505 and 1556 are included under the topic Early Goodsell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Goodsell research.
+Another 105 words (8 lines of text) covering the years 1505, 1556, 1542, 1568 and 1546 are included under the topic Early Goodsell History in all our PDF Extended History products and printed products wherever possible.

 Goodsell Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Goodsell include Godsell, Godsall, Goldsalde, Godseel, Godsel, Godsalve and many more.

 Early Notables of the Goodsell family (pre 1700)